Skip to content

 To further enhance safe and secure ammunition management, the following needs have been identified for Burkina Faso:

-• Development or refinement of standards and procedures on stockpile management, in particular – technical, financial and material assistance;
+• Development or refinement of standards and procedures on stockpile management, particularly technical, financial and material assistance; and

-• Capacity development for the destruction of surplus stockpiles, in particular – technical, financial and material assistance.
+• Capacity development for the destruction of surplus stockpiles, particularly technical, financial and material assistance.